Comparison · 2026

 YesNoNoEmail-requestNoNo

-Physical NFC metal keys
+Physical NFC keys

 Engraved split-key cards mailed to contacts